juhasev/sample-ninja-help/subpanel-settings-settings.md

 However, if you ask your panelists to whitelist your sending email address, it has to be done using the actual email address.

+#### Enable push notifications
+Deliver survey notifications to panelists' web browsers in real-time.
+The user doesn't have to be on the website if their web browser is open.
+Subscribe to push notifications dialog is automatically displayed on all termination pages (completed, profile, quota), the member app, and the email confirmation page.
+The push notifications work in all desktop browsers like Chrome, Edge, and Firefox as long as the user accepts when prompted.
+Sample Ninja will automatically ask to enable notifications once a month, even if the panelist initially declined.

+#### Enable mobile app download
+This option will display if your panel has a mobile app enabled.
+By enabling this setting, the mobile app download banner is displayed to the users on the landing pages.

 #### Enable communication preferences
 You can optionally enable the panelist-controlled communication preferences.
 Before the panelist unsubscribes, they are given a second chance to change their notification preferences.
 The panelists can also control notification preferences in the **Member App -> My Account** page.
 There are three different categories of communication which are: